-Topaz is a GemStone programming environment that provides a scriptable command-line interface to GemStone Smalltalk.
+Topaz is a GemStone programming environment that provides a scriptable commandline interface to GemStone Smalltalk.
 Topaz is most commonly used for performing repository maintenance operations.
 Topaz offers access to GemStone without requiring a window manager or additional language interfaces.
 You can use Topaz in conjunction with other GemStone development tools such as GemBuilder for C to build comprehensive applications.
+For more information on Topaz, see the Topaz Programming Guide.